gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

  *
  * -----------------------------------------------------------------------------
  *
- * Copyright (C) 2010-2020  (see AUTHORS file for a list of contributors) *
- * GNSS-SDR is a software defined Global Navigation
+ * GNSS-SDR is a Global Navigation Satellite System software-defined receiver.
- *      Satellite Systems receiver
- *
  * This file is part of GNSS-SDR.
  *
+ * Copyright (C) 2021  (see AUTHORS file for a list of contributors)
  * SPDX-License-Identifier: GPL-3.0-or-later
  *
  * -----------------------------------------------------------------------------